graphopedia-xyz/graphopedia/unit-chart/index.md

 Unit charts are similar to [tape diagrams](/tape-diagram) functionally, however, unit charts tend to arrange icons in rows and columns while tape diagrams only use linear arrangements.

+## Variations

+### Waffle chart
+Waffle charts also use shapes to represent whole numbers but unlike unit charts they show percentages.
+The waffle chart always shows one hundred percent represented as a group of shapes where the percentage is represented usually with color.

 ## Sources